shyamhari1074/shyamhari1074/README.md

 ## Hi there 👋

-💻 I'm pursuing Computer Science and Engineering at St. Joseph's College of Engineering and Technology, Palai.<br>
+💻 I'm pursuing Btech in Ai and Data Science  at St. Joseph's College of Engineering and Technology, Palai.<br>
 🤖 I'm passionate about programming, problem solving, microcontrollers, designing, and innovative project.<br>
 📚 I’m currently learning Data Structures using C,Python.<br>